foundersandcoders/ws-tdd-node-server/README.md

   supertest(router)
     .get("/")
     .expect(200)
-    .expect("Content-Type", /html/)
+    .expect("Content-Type", "text/plain")
     .end((err, res) => {
       t.error(err);
-      t.equal(res.statusCode, 200, "Should return 200"); // note we have used .expect(200) above so this assertion is not neccesary.
-This is to show you how to check the statusCode in the res. t.end();
+      t.equal(res.text, "hello");
+      t.end();
     });
 });
 ```

+`t.error()` checks that whatever it was passed is falsy.
+If it isn't falsy the test fails and Tape assumes it was passed an error object and shows the `.message` property in the terminal.

+Here we are checking that our response didn't fail and that our response body was `"hello".

-Now when you run `npm test` you should see the following error;
+Now when you run `npm test` you should see the following error:

 ```
 TypeError: app.address is not a function